 180 g olive oil

-Wash the mussels again and check that all are still healthy.
-Those that are open throw away.
-Fill a large pan with salted water and bring to the boil on a high heat, add all the mussels to cook in the boiling water.
-The mussels will cook in a few mins.
+Wash and clean the mussels, then check that all are still healthy.
+Those that are open discard.
+Fill a large pan with salted water and bring to the boil on a high heat, add all the mussels to cook in the boiling water briefly.
+The mussels will cook in just a few minutes.
 Once they have opened remove from the pan and drain.
 Those that have not opened again throw away.

-In a pan heat half of the olive oil and add the finely chopped onion and spring onions till they soften and turn yellow.
-Add the pine nuts and mix well on a low heat till they turn golden brown then add the washed and drained rice, mix and add all the rest of the dry ingredients including the dill chopped finely.
+In a pan heat half of the olive oil and add the finely chopped onion and spring onions till they soften and turn translucent.
+Add the pine nuts and mix well on a low heat till they turn golden brown then add the washed and drained rice, mix and add all the rest of the dry ingredients.
 Cook on a low heat as if making a risotto though the mixture will not become glutinous as in a risotto.
-Stirring all the time heat the mixture and add 7 Tbs of water a little at a time .
+Stirring all the time heat the mixture and add 7 Tbs of lukewarm water a little at a time .
 Cook for 8 to 10 mins , the rice mixture needs to be al dente.
-Take off the heat and allow to cool. – this is the mixture with which we are going to stuff the mussels with.
+Add finely chopped dill, stir.
+Take off the heat and allow to cool – this is the mixture with which we are going to stuff the mussels with.

 Take the mussels, open them carefully in order to keep them intact so that one half has the cooked mussel flesh in it and one half is empty but still joined to the other shell.
 Put the rice mixture in the empty shell half and then closed them together so that it contains the rice mixture and the cooked mussels meat.
 Do this with all the mussels so we have them all put back together with the rice mixture.
 In a pan jam the mussels tightly together with the mouth of the mussels facing upwards.
 They need to be tightly packed in so they cant fall over or spill their contents.
 Pour the rest of the olive oil over them and add water up to half way up the mussels.
 The liquid should not cover them.
 Heat on a medium heat to finish cooking the rice about 8 to 10 mins.
 Take off the heat and cool .
 They are served cold with lemon slices and juice and fresh herbs such as flat leaf parsley and/or dill.